cherry-embedded/CherryUSB/README.md

 - More comprehensive class drivers, and class drivers are all templated, easy to learn and add independently
 - Tree programming, easy to understand the relationship between class driver and interface, endpoint, the relationship between hub, port, class; code layer by layer, call relationship at a glance, easy to understand the usb enumeration process and class driver loading
-- The use of the device stack is simplified to the use of classes such as uart and dma, and the use of the host stack is simplified to the use of files
+- The use of device protocol stacks is equivalent to uart tx/rx dma, and the use of the host stack is equivalent to file opertion.
 - Standardized porting interface, as well as ip-oriented programming, eliminating the need to rewrite drivers for the same ip
 - Api less, clear classification: dcd/hcd api, registration api, command callback api
-- Streamlined code, minimal memory footprint, and the ability to achieve the maximum bandwidth that usb hardware can achieve
+- Streamlined code, minimal memory footprint, and the ip driver code is also streamlined to achieve the theoretical bandwidth of the usb hardware

 ## Directoy Structure